 Since they work well when it comes to sensitivity, it is no surprise that this shoe can also perform well as an edging shoe.

-The rubber is sticky, and there is plenty of it, unlike the Scarpa Vapor, which have a much thinner rubber sole on the toe box.
+The rubber is sticky, and there is plenty of it.
 This makes the Anasazi a decent edging shoe, even though they do not provide very much support in the midsole.
 Their lack of support in the midsole is somewhat made up for the stiffness in the toe box, directly under the balls of the feet.
 Here, we found the shoes provided ample support and enough stiffness to feel confident on small edges when the crack systems ran out.
 That said, the consensus was that the Anasazi is categorized as a soft shoe overall.
-For a stiffer model that will still excel in the splitters, try the Butora Libra, which is a solid edging shoe.

 It does better on vertical terrain than on steep terrain but can hold its own in pockets.
 The Anasazi also lacks the asymmetrical toe box that is ubiquitous among sport climbing shoes nowadays.
-This taper allows shoes like the Solution to fit into tiny pockets with ease - something that the bulkier toe box of the Anasazi simply can't do.
+This taper allows these aggressively-shaped shoes to fit into tiny pockets with ease - something that the bulkier toe box of the Anasazi simply can't do.

 Ease of Use

-At $165, the Anasazi is an investment.
+Like most shoes from major brands, the Anasazi is an investment.
 The rubber seemed to wear out quickly, which means these shoes would need to get resoled after frequent use, adding to the overall cost.
-More durable and, in our opinion, better overall shoes come at this price, such as the La Sportiva Miura and the La Sportiva Kataki.
+More durable and, in our opinion, better overall shoes come at this price.
 The design of the Anasazi is not all that revolutionary, and their construction makes them a decent, middle of the pack model.

 — Jane Jackson